Sontsevolosa/interactive-webpage/README.md

-# interactive-webpage
+# Interactive web page built with JavaScript, jQuery
-Building interactive web page
+Building a dropdown menu and a carousel from scratch on ready HTML/CSS.